nus-cs2103-AY2425S1/ip/docs/README.md

 ## 2A: Adding a Todo

-// Describe the action and its outcome.

 A Todo is a task which can be added using the following command format:

-// Command formats if needed

 `todo <description name>`